 Serving as your own agent can present problems, though, such as always having to be available at the office during normal business hours.
 ZenBusiness’s registered agent service can forward all important documentation promptly while protecting your director’s privacy.

-File Certificate of Incorporation with New Jersey
+Step 4: File Certificate of Incorporation with New Jersey

 To incorporate your New Jersey nonprofit corporation, you must file a Business Registration Form (NJ-REG) with the New Jersey Division of Revenue.
 This form can be filed online.
 The fee is $75 unless you’re a religious organization, then the fee is $5 as long as you follow Title 16 procedures.